xsahil03x/Flutter-Basic-Template/README.md

-# dairy
+# Flutter Template

-A new Flutter project.
+A new Flutter project template.

 ## Getting Started